 Protesters gather again in Baton Rouge on Siegen Lane Sunday night

-BATON ROUGE - Another protest is taking place right now along Siegen Lane near the Honda dealership.
+BATON ROUGE - On Sunday evening, a second group of protesters gathered along Siegen Lane's 6300 block, near the Team Honda dealership.

-According to the Advocate, protesters are currently gathered on Siegen Lane protesting the recent death of George Floyd and others who were victimized to police brutality.
+According to the Advocate, the protesters were marching to object the recent deaths of George Floyd and other black men who were victims of police brutality.

-Around 35 or more people are holding signs and chanting along the sidewalk.
+Around 35 or more people were holding signs and chanting along the sidewalk.

-The East Baton Rouge Sheriff's Office is on the scene.
+Representatives were East Baton Rouge Sheriff's Office were on the scene.

+This protest was in addition to a separate gathering that took place Sunday afternoon on the steps of the State Capitol building in downtown Baton Rouge.

 Baton Rouge, Louisiana pic.twitter.com/TrKlWYbHCP— blacklivesmatter (@returnofthetori) June 1, 2020